.png)

 Friend of Thai Science Award 2026

-1. The nominee must currently work or have had experience in the fields of Science, Technology, Engineering, Arts, or Mathematics.
+1. The nominee must currently work, or have prior experience, in Science, Technology, Engineering, Arts, or Mathematics (STEAM).

-2. The nominee can be a Thai or non-Thai citizen but must hold citizenship of the U.S., Canada, or Latin America.
+2. The nominee may be a Thai or non‑Thai citizen, but must hold citizenship

 Friend of Thai Science Award 2025